There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 HTML Sitemap Or XML Sitemap?

 There’s no definite answer to this question.
-HTML and XML sitemaps should be used as they help search engine spider bots crawl a website to rank higher on the SERPs.
-They both come with their own set of benefits and limitations.
+Understanding the difference between XML and HTML sitemap is key, as they both help search engine spider bots crawl a website to rank higher on the SERPs.
+They they help ensure that all your pages come with their own set of benefits and are accounted for.

 XML Sitemaps Benefits

-The XML sitemap file is important for SEO as it helps the search bots know about your website’s pages, including its homepage and other internal pages.
+An effectively structured sitemap XML file is essential as it informs search bots about your website’s pages, including its homepage and other internal pages.
 It also helps connect website pages efficiently.

-Suppose you have a ton of pages and posts that are not linked to the site’s homepage.
-In that case, you’ll need to create a sitemap for Google and other search engines to know about your website’s content.
-It’s also important to note that websites that create and publish a lot of content tend to syndicate content on other websites.
+Suppose you have many pages and posts that are not linked to the site’s homepage.
+In that case, you’ll need to go about generating sitemaps tailored for Google and other search engines to know about your website’s content.
+It’s also important to note that websites that create and utilise a content management system to publish new content often syndicate content on social media and other platforms.

 These sites may republish content without permission from the author.
 Both are significant instances of content duplication, which Google is strictly against.
-XML sitemaps help tackle content duplication problems by notifying Google about your content being original.
+XML sitemaps help tackle content duplication problems by notifying Google that your content is original.

 Also, XML sitemaps ensure that the essential pages on your site are represented accurately.